NanoComp/meep/doc/docs/C++_Developer_Information.md

 ### `solver.py`

-Classes and functions related to the Python interface to `MPB`.
+Classes and functions related to the high-level Python interface to `MPB`.
+Additional classes or functions in this file should be accompanied by an `import` statement in the `%pythoncode` block at the bottom of `mpb.i`.

 ### `mpb_data.py`